litlepoop/g560-led/README.md

     brightness: 0-100 (Percentage.
 Default: 100%)
 ```

-Note that the G560 has four independent lights: currently this script will set all to the same color.
+Note that the G560 has four independent lights.
-The GUI color picker is able to set each light individually.
+The "gui" color picker is able to set each light individually.
+Also the "individual" mode can set each LED on its own.
+The other modes will set all four lights together.

 Fork of [g560-led](https://github.com/claudiosanches/g560-led).
 Inspired by and based on [g810-led](https://github.com/MatMoul/g810-led),